 Another implementation of \cref{col:GME-Wigner-witness} requires the measurement scheme as illustrated in \cref{fig:wit:D-BS}.
-Here, we first apply the controlled multiport beamsplitter $\ketbra{\uparrow}\otimes\mathbbm{1} + \ketbra{\downarrow}\otimes \Pi_{-M}$ as defined in \cref{eq:VpmMDef} to all modes of $\rho$, then measure $\sigma_x$ on the qubit and perform displacement measurements on each mode.
+Here we first apply the controlled multiport beam splitter $\ketbra{\uparrow}\otimes\mathbbm{1} + \ketbra{\downarrow}\otimes \Pi_{-M}$ as defined in \cref{eq:VpmMDef} to all modes of $\rho$ and then measure $\sigma_x$ on the qubit and perform displacement measurements on each mode.
 This circuit implements the measurement